-GlaxoSmithKline Australia Pty Ltd (ABN 47 100 162 481) (“we”, “ours” or “us”) respects and upholds your rights to privacy in accordance with the Australian Privacy Principles contained in the Privacy Act 1988.
+GlaxoSmithKline Australia Pty Ltd (‘GSKA’) (ABN 47 100 162 481) and GlaxoSmithKline Consumer Healthcare Australia Pty Ltd (‘GSKCHA’) (ABN 68 603 310 292) (“we”, “ours” or “us”) respects and upholds your rights to privacy in accordance with the Australian Privacy Principles contained in the Privacy Act 1988.
 The Australian Privacy Principles apply to us from their introduction in March 2014.

-This policy describes how GSK Australia manages any personal information we have about you.
+This policy describes how GSKA and GSKCHA manages any personal information we have about you.

-1. What personal information about me may we hold?
+1. What personal information will we collect from you?

 We may hold information on individuals who fall into one of three main groups: health professionals, members of the general public and others.
-The information held about you if you are a member of the various groups may be as follows:
+The personal information held about you if you are a member of the various groups may include:

 - Your name, business address, business telephone number(s) and email address;